Dawn-India/Z-Mirror/README.md

 ### Aria2c

-- Select files from Torrent before and while downloading
+- Select files from Torrent before and while downloading.
-- Seed torrents to specific ratio and time
+- Seed torrents to specific ratio and time.
-- Netrc support
+- Netrc support.
-- Direct link authentication for specific link while using the bot (it will work even if only username or password)
+- Direct link authentication for specific link while using the bot (it will work even if only username or password).
-- Improve aria.sh
+- Improve aria.sh.
-- Fix all download listener functions and status
+- Fix all download listener functions and status.
-- Edit Global Options while bot running from bot settings
+- Edit Global Options while bot running from bot settings.

 ### Rclone

-- Download and Upload using rclone with and without service accounts
+- Download and Upload using rclone with and without service accounts.
-- Ability to choose config, remote and path from list with buttons
+- Ability to choose config, remote and path from list with buttons.
-- Ability to set rclone flags for each task or globally from config
+- Ability to set rclone flags for each task or globally from config.
-- Rclone.conf for each user
+- Rclone.conf for each user.
-- Clone server-side
+- Clone server-side.
-- Rclone serve for combine remote to use it as index from all remotes
+- Rclone serve for combine remote to use it as index from all remotes.

 ### qBittorrent

-- Qbittorrent support
+- Qbittorrent support.
-- Select files from Torrent before and while downloading
+- Select files from Torrent before and while downloading.
-- Seed torrents to specific ratio and time
+- Seed torrents to specific ratio and time.
-- Edit Global Options while bot running from bot settings
+- Edit Global Options while bot running from bot settings.

 ### Yt-dlp

-- Switch from youtube-dl to yt-dlp and fix all conflicts
+- Switch from youtube-dl to yt-dlp and fix all conflicts.
-- Yt-dlp quality buttons
+- Yt-dlp quality buttons.
-- Ability to use specific yt-dlp option for each task
+- Ability to use specific yt-dlp option for each task.
-- Custom default yt-dlp options for each user
+- Custom default yt-dlp options for each user.
-- Fix download progress
+- Fix download progress.
-- Embed original thumbnail and add it for leech
+- Embed original thumbnail and add it for leech.
-- All supported audio formats
+- All supported audio formats.

 ### TG Download/Upload

-- Leech support(Upload to Telegram)
+- Leech support(Upload to Telegram).
-- Splitting
+- Splitting.
-- Thumbnail for each user
+- Thumbnail for each user.
 - Leech filename prefix for each user.
-- Set upload as document or as media for each user
+- Set upload as document or as media for each user.
-- 4GB file upload with premium account also available in DM feature
+- 4GB file upload with premium account also available in DM feature.
 - Upload all files to specific superGroup/channel.
-- Leech Split size and equal split size settings for each user
+- Leech Split size and equal split size settings for each user.
 - Ability to leech splitted file parts in media group.
-Setting for each user
+Setting for each user.
-- Download using premium account if available
+- Download using premium account if available.
-- Download restricted messages (document or link) by tg private/public/super links
+- Download restricted messages (document or link) by tg private/public/super links.
+- Auto remove unwanted filenames.

 ### Google

-- Stop duplicates for all tasks except yt-dlp tasks
+- Stop duplicates for all tasks except yt-dlp tasks.
-- Download from Google Drive
+- Download from Google Drive.
-- Counting Google Drive files/folders
+- Counting Google Drive files/folders.
-- Search in multiple Drive folder/TeamDrive
+- Search in multiple Drive folder/TeamDrive.
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method).
 Based on [Sreeraj](https://github.com/SVR666) searchX-bot.
-- Use Token.pickle if file not found with Service Account, for all Gdrive functions
+- Use Token.pickle if file not found with Service Account, for all Gdrive functions.
-- Random Service Account for each task
+- Random Service Account for each task.

 ### Limits
 - Storage threshold limit